 Her book, Michele Tosini and the Ghirlandaio Workshop in Cinquecento Florence, is the first biography on the artist.
 During the summer of 2020, Dr. Hornik received a Fundamentals of Data Research Fellowship at Baylor that applied data visualization techniques on information she has collected on Tosini paintings for over thirty years.
 Her work on Tosini has been published internationally and translated into Italian and German.
 In addition to Tosini, Hornik, with Mikeal C. Parsons, has co-authored four interdisciplinary books on art and theology and co-edited one book.
 The books are entitled Illuminating Luke.
 The Infancy Narrative in Italian Renaissance Painting, Vol. 1; Illuminating Luke: The Public Ministry of Christ in Italian Renaissance and Baroque Painting, Vol. 2; Illuminating Luke: The Passion and Resurrection Narratives in Italian Renaissance and Baroque Painting, Vol. 3 (all T&T Clark International).
 Hornik and Parsons are also editors of the volume, Interpreting Christian Art (Mercer University Press, 2004).
 Their fourth book, The Acts of the Apostles Through the Centuries.
 Blackwell-Wiley Reception History Commentary on the Bible was published in 2016.
 The Art of Christian Reflection, was published with Baylor University Press in November 2018 and was the subject of her work while at Harvard.
-The book is the focus of a panel discussion at the annual conference of the American Academy of Religion and the Society of Biblical Literature (10,000 attendees) on November 19, 2018 in Denver.
+The book was the focus of a panel discussion at the annual conference of the American Academy of Religion and the Society of Biblical Literature (10,000 attendees) on November 19, 2018 in Denver.
 Her current book project is a co-edited volume (with Ian Boxall, Catholic University and Bobbbi Dykema, Strayer University) for the Society of Biblical Literature Press entitled Painted Portrayals: The Art of Characterizing Biblical Figures and will appear in print in 2020.